 582 Wapping Road, Portsmouth

 Greenvale Farm has been in the same family since 1863 and today is listed on the State and National Registers of Historic Places.
 Beautiful grapes, delicious estate-grown wines and the creation of a wonderful experience culminate the Greenvale experience.
 Committed to historic preservation, conservation of open space, and fine wines, they produce approximately 3,500 cases of wine annually from 24 acres of grapes.
+Current restrictions can be found, here.

 TOURS & TASTINGS: